Paying for College Abroad

 January 21, 2022

 Attending college in a foreign country will appeal to many college-bound students.
 The architecture, the history, and the learning experience of traveling is priceless.
 Should families hesitate and discourage studying abroad?
 Not necessarily!
 Families can find it relatively easy to pay for college in a foreign country for their student.

-Many countries in Europe consider a free education to be a right not a privilege, and their tuition is free.
+Many countries in Europe consider a free education to be a right, not a privilege, and their tuition is free.
 Some provide free tuition for EU countries only.
-Some like Germany include non-EU countries.
-(Free tuition at public German universities is not guaranteed forever.
-Some states like Baden-Württemberg have instituted small tuition fees.
-We may see more states going in that direction.)
+Some, like Germany, include non-EU countries or offer significant scholarships for non-German residents.

 Also, pay close attention to timelines for admission.
 A student’s education will be compared to the requirements of the German state the college is in.
 If a student’s qualifications are short of those needed, a student may have to pass an assessment test, called the Feststellungsprüfung or university qualification exam.

 Yes and no. The federal government includes student loans in their definition of “financial aid” so yes, you can receive federal student loans to help pay for an education in a foreign country.

 However, students cannot receive federal grants like the Pell Grant to use towards a degree at an international university.
 Loans have to be paid back in the future so we don’t consider them “aid” exactly!
 Additionally, only some international universities and programs qualify to participate in federal student loan programs.
 The Department of Education keeps a list of eligible foreign institutions: International Schools for Federal Student Loan Programs.

 It’s important to keep in mind that to receive student loans or financial aid you and your student will need to complete the FAFSA each year, regardless of whether they go to school state-side or internationally.